HackYourFuture/curriculum/student-manual.md

 The HackYourFuture team

-# Chapter 0: HackYourFuture <a name="course"></a>
+# Chapter 0: HackYourFuture <a name="HYF"></a>

 HackYourFuture was founded in 2016.
 We saw many talented people coming to the Netherlands as a refugee, but many had difficulty finding a job.
 At the same time the tech/IT sector is looking for talent to fill their open vacancies.
-That does not make any sense :)
+That does not make any sense :) You can read more about the story of HYF on our website.

-HackYourFuture is a foundation, which means we do not make profits.
+HYF is a foundation, which means we do not make a profit.
+However, we do make costs of course.
+Our program costs around EUR11.000 per graduate that finds a job, yet the education is free.
+How do we do this?
 Currently we receive most of our revenues from donations (70%) from large foundations like the ING Netherlands Fund, Stichting Doen and the Oranje Fonds.
+We also receive donations from companies and individuals (mostly former students).
 The rest of our revenues we receive through an education fee we ask to companies that hire our graduates.

-As a result, the education program, which costs around EUR11.000 per graduate that finds a job, is free of charge for our students (see also section 1.9).
-In the coming years we have to find a business model in which we are less reliant on foundations as their funding is temporary.
-We are currently exploring partnerships with companies for donations.
-We are also exploring an alumni donation scheme.
-Students who graduate and find a job can donate (voluntarily) a monthly amount to make sure the next generation of students is being trained.

 One of the main strengths of our organisation is that we rely heavily on the contribution of our volunteers, all professional software developers and testers, that help to corrrect homework, teach classes and guide you through the program.
-Currrently, we have 4 paid employees on the payroll, which together form the core team of HYF.
+Some of our graduates are now teaching at HackYourFuture!
+Currrently, we have 4 paid employees on the payroll, together they form the core team of HYF.

 # Chapter 1: Course Overview <a name="course"></a>

 During the next half year, you will practice with a variety of technologies and ways of thinking.
 This will build a solid foundation for you to become a junior web developer.
 What does this mean?

 At the end of the 7 months you will leave HackYourFuture with:
 - The skills to build your own full-stack web applications.